eftybv/efty-pay-php-quickstart/README.md

 ```

 #### Set your API credentials in your environment variables
-You can simply run all the individual samples in the [examples](examples) folder.

-Simply add your API credentials to your environment:
+You can run all the individual samples in the [examples](examples) folder, by simply adding your API credentials to your environment:

 ```
 export EFTY_PAY_API_KEY={{YOUR_API_KEY}}